 - The network to listen on for incoming traffic, either internal or external.

-You configure networking for System services in this step, before running the product startup scripts.
+You configure networking for system services in this step, before running the product startup scripts.
 You configure networking for HCI services later during Deploy the System step.
-For more information, refer to the Installing HCI guide included with your installation.
+For more information, refer to the HCI Install Guide included with your installation.

 - Network type assignments: